Man’s Relationship with God Pastor A.W. Weckeman

 The Marriage Relationship

 The same is true regarding our relationship with the Lord.
-One of the greatest challenges for the child of God is to resist the natural tendency of allowing the joyous experience of salvation and nearness to fade away.
+One of the most significant challenges for the child of God is to resist the natural tendency of allowing the joyous experience of salvation and nearness to fade away.

 Every believer has a personal responsibility to maintain the relationship, to counteract the tendency to backslide.
-It is imperative that we cultivate a continuous closeness to Christ, seeking to remain sensitive to His presence within.
+Therefore, we must cultivate a continuous closeness to Christ, seeking to remain sensitive to His presence within.
 “And ye shall seek me, and find me, when ye shall search for me with all your heart.”
 (Jer.29:13).

 Quietness, the Path to Closeness